ericr6/iexec_workshop/README.md

 <https://github.com/iExecBlockchainComputing/iexec-apps>

-For the nilearn application,
+### The nilearn dApp

+We present here quickly what has been done to support Nilearn on iExec.

 The docker source can be found
 <https://github.com/ericr6/nilearn>

 From the initial code, we implement few modifications
  - disable interative plotting: nilearn usually run within iPython, we slightly modify the code to save the figure in a output directory.
  - Data management is modified to accept data input, and prepare the next step, support private data as input.
+ - blockchain registration and Dappstore registration (very easy and quick). <https://docs.iex.ec/dockerapp.html> for more details.

 ### Execution the application.

+From the Dapp store, you can directly submit the nilearn task described above.

+It should fail...

-It should fail and this is expected, your wallet is charged with RLC and ETH but the deal is denied.
+while your wallet is charged with RLC and ETH but the deal is denied.

+but this is expected...

+Why?

-The smarts contract managing your task does not have direct access to your wallet, you have to transfer the required amount (or more) of RLC to the account and allow the smart contract to start the task execution.
+The smarts contract managing your task does not have a direct access to your wallet,

+First, you have to transfer the required amount (or more) of RLC to the account,

+that allows the smart contract to start the task execution.

 After the deal signed, monitor your execution by clicking on "my trades".

 ![import private key](images/explorer.png)

 ## 8. Secure execution with iExec and intel SGX

 One use case possible is to provide data to an application preserving the privacy and the ownership of the data.

 iExec provides a full end to end data protection for blockchain-based computation using Intel® SGX.

-End-to-end protection means full protection of the application data, user data, embedded data as well as application output data.
+End-to-end protection means full protection of the application data, user data, embedded data as well as application results.

 Intel® Software Guard Extensions (SGX) is a technology that runs code and data in CPU-hardened “enclaves” or a ‘Trusted Execution Environment’ (TEE).